Link Search Menu Expand Document

 3. Your four maps;

-4. Media (Created by visiting the Park, or downloading from the internet)
+4. Media (Created by visiting the Park or searching on the internet)

 1. One embedded video